pramnora/Web-Building-Resources/README.md

 # Web-Building-Resources
 Web Building Resources: Links/Editors/Graphics/Tips and tricks/Programs/-etc.

-Ability to both find/access very important resources is one of the keys towards learning any subject in the whole wide world; these resources can range from: Tutorials/mags/books/videos/screen shots/slideshows/newsgroups/email lists/-etc.
+Ability to both find/access very important resources is one of the great big keys towards learning any subject in the whole wide world; and, financially speaking, these resources can range from: FREE/cheap/mid-range expensive/to very expensive.

+Let us consider just one form of resource, tutorials; tutorials can be found regarding many different subjects; and, also, can take on many different forms, including: mags/books/videos/cd's/dvd's/screen shots/slideshows/newsgroups/email subscriptions/-etc.

-Frankly, because web building is such a very wide and varied subject...therefore, there are countless resources to choose from...which, in turn, means the list below is by no means definitive nor complete...and, most likely, will need to be continually futher updated and improved.
+To list ALL web building resources would be a totally impossible task; because the art of web building is such a very wide and varied subject; thus, there are quite literally MILLIONS of possible resources to choose from...which, in turn, means that the list below is, indeed, extremely limited; however, I certainly hope to include more and more stuff here, in future.

 ## Links...